Welcome to the Willamette Water Trail

 Norwood Island, situated at the confluence of the Willamette and Long Tom Rivers (RM 149), is 90 acres of floodplain lands that will serve well for a new water trail campsite.
 Once used as farmland, the island is in the Upper Willamette section of the river and has been significantly replanted with native trees and shrubs.
 It also has an amazing backchannel, replete with native Freshwater Mussel beds.

-Willamette Riverkeeper has implemented a campaign to raise $75k by December 10th, 2013 to secure the purchase of Norwood Island from a private land owner.
-With your help we have raised $35k so far!
+Willamette Riverkeeper has implemented a campaign to raise $75k by March 1st, 2014 to secure the purchase of Norwood Island from a private land owner.
+With your help we have raised $63k so far!
+View the recent article “Gaining Ground” which highlights a visit to the island with Riverkeeper.
 Together we can make this beautiful island accessible to all water trail users.
-Help us raise the remaining 40k by making a Special Contribution Today.
+Help us raise the remaining 12k by making a Special Contribution Today.

 An “Amazing Adventure For 2013″ -Rapid Media